Quest for Camelot: Plot

-The next day, they only find the belt and scabbard of Excalibur in a giant footprint.
-Kayley's frustrated ranting causes Garrett to miss Ayden's signal, and he is injured by one of Ruber's men.
-Kayley uses the sentient trees to trap Ruber and his men, and escorts Garrett into a remote cave where she uses a healing plant to heal Garrett's wounds.
-Kayley and Garrett reconcile and profess their love for each other.
-The next day, the group goes into a giant cave where a rock-like ogre holds Excalibur, using it as a toothpick.
-They snatch Excalibur and flee from Ruber in the process.
+The next day, after only finding Excalibur's belt in a giant footprint, Kayley's frustrated ranting unintentionally distracts Garrett from hearing Ayden's warning, causing him to get injured by Ruber's men.
+Kayley saves him by using the sentient trees to trap Ruber and his men.
+She escorts Garrett to a remote cave where she uses a healing plant to heal his wounds.
+They reconcile and profess their love for each other.
+Discovering the scabbard, the group enter a giant cave where a rock-like ogre holds Excalibur, using it as a toothpick.
+They recover Excalibur and manage to evade Ruber.

-They reach the end of the forest, but Garrett decides to stay behind, claiming he doesn't belong in Camelot, and gives Excalibur to Kayley.
-Ruber captures Kayley, takes Excalibur and fuses it with his right arm.
-He imprisons Kayley in the wagon with Juliana.
-Devon and Cornwall, who witness this, rush to Garrett and convince him to save Kayley.
-By working together for the first time, Devon and Cornwall are able to fly and breathe fire, and they fly Garrett to Camelot.
-Bladebeak reconciles with his constantly henpecking hen and frees Kayley from her ropes, and she warns the guards of Ruber's trap, exposing him and his steel men.
-Garrett, Devon and Cornwall arrive shortly after and come to her aid.
-Kayley and Garrett enter the castle while Devon and Cornwall rescue Ayden from the Griffin by breathing fire at the creature.
+After reaching the end of the forest, Garrett gives Excalibur to Kayley and returns to the forest, claiming he does not belong in Camelot.
+However, Ruber captures Kayley and takes Excalibur.
+He melds it to his right arm with his potion before imprisoning Kayley in the wagon with Juliana.
+Devon and Cornwall witness this and inform Garrett, who decides to go and rescue Kayley.
+By collaborating for the first time, Devon and Cornwall are able to fly and breathe fire, and they fly Garrett to Camelot.
+Meanwhile, Bladebeak reconciles with his constantly henpecking hen and frees Kayley from her ropes.
+She warns the guards of Ruber's trap, exposing him and his steel men.
+Garrett, Devon and Cornwall arrive shortly to assist.

-Inside, Kayley and Garrett find Ruber attempting to kill Arthur with Excalibur, gloating about how all-powerful he has become now.
-They intervene and trick Ruber into returning Excalibur to its stone, causing its magic to disintegrate Ruber, revert the steel men, including Bladebeak, back to normal and temporarily separate Devon and Cornwall, but they decide to end up back together again.
-Later, with Camelot restored to its former glory, Kayley and Garrett marry and both become Knights of the Round Table before they ride off into the distance together on their horse.
+While Devon and Cornwall save Ayden by breathing fire at the griffin, Kayley and Garrett find Ruber attempting to kill Arthur inside the castle.
+They intervene and trick Ruber into returning Excalibur back into its stone.
+Ruber is vaporized by the stone's magic, which reverts his henchmen, Bladebeak, and Excalibur to their original forms, heals Arthur, and temporarily separates Devon and Cornwall, who decide to be reunited.
+Later, with Excalibur returned to Arthur, Kayley and Garrett become knights of the Round Table and they ride off into the distance on their horse.